FrodeRanders/search-dicom-using-xpath/README.md

 ```

 We want to extract the (estimated) overall breast composition using the SNOMED-RT vocabulary.
-This XPath expression would be accurate
+This XPath expression would be accurate (and I am really sorry that it does not wrap :)
 ```
 //ConceptCodeSequence[(../../ConceptNameCodeSequence[@CodingSchemeDesignator='SRT' and @CodeValue='F-01710']) and (../ConceptNameCodeSequence[@CodingSchemeDesignator='SRT' and @CodeValue='F-01710']) and (../ContentSequence/ConceptCodeSequence[@CodingSchemeDesignator='SNM3' and @CodeValue='T-04020'])]
 ```